 A widget for the day-to-day.
 A good daily task tracker can show you what every member of your team is working on at any point in time.

-A workload widget, like the one we’ve got on monday.com, is about allocating your human resources.
+A workload widget — like the one we’ve got on monday.com — focuses on allocating your human resources.
 With one of these, you can ensure nobody on your team is ever overworked or underworked.

 There’s one more thing you need in a project dashboard, and it’s something people often forget.

 Remember, a project dashboard is most helpful when your entire team buys into it.
 We’ve built all our templates at monday.com so that team members won’t just use them, but will enjoy using them.